Bram Stoker's Dracula (1992 film): Box office

 Bram Stoker's Dracula opened at number one at the US box office with a November record of $30,521,679, beating Back to the Future Part II.
 This record was quickly surpassed by Home Alone 2: Lost in New York.
 The film dropped off in subsequent weeks, losing 50.8% of its audience after its first weekend in release and exiting the top five after three weeks.
 It became a box-office hit, grossing $82,522,790 in the United States and Canada, becoming the 15th-highest-grossing film of the year.
 The film set an opening weekend record in the United Kingdom of $4 million, beating the record set by Batman Returns.
+It also held the record for having the biggest opening weekend for an 18 certificate film until 1997 when Alien Resurrection surpassed it.
 Internationally, the film grossed another $133,339,902 for a total worldwide gross of $215,862,692, making it the ninth-highest-grossing film of the year worldwide.

+As of 2023, adjusted for inflation, Bram Stoker's Dracula's box office is $473.5 million, making it one of the highest-grossing vampire movies of all time.

-Awards and honors
+Awards and nominations

 Soundtrack

-In 2018, the soundtrack had 3-CD set Limited Edition re-release: Disc One and Two of this re-issue presented the premiere of Kilar's "composed score", his music as originally written for the film.
+In 2018, the soundtrack had a 3-CD set Limited Edition re-release: Disc One and Two of this re-issue presented the premiere of Kilar's "composed score", his music as originally written for the film.
 Disc Two also featured a bounty of alternate bonus cues from this material.
 Disc Three showcases the original 1992 album assembly, remastered, with additional bonus tracks.

 Home media

 In 1993, the film received both a standard VHS release and a limited edition VHS release, the latter being a box set in the shape of a coffin.
 The limited edition release contained the film on VHS, which included a behind-the-scenes documentary, and the original Dracula novel by Bram Stoker in paperback.
 Grey, gothic statue heads (as seen on the original film poster) adorned the front cover of the book against a gray stone background.
 That same year, the Criterion Collection released a special edition LaserDisc of the film.

 Dracula was first released to DVD in 1999 and again as a Superbit DVD in 2001.
 The DVD included several extra features: filmographies, the original theatrical trailer, a documentary (Dracula: The Man, The Myth, The Legend), costume designs and DVD trailers.
 The Superbit version did not contain any extra features.

-A two-disc "Collector's Edition" DVD and Blu-ray was released in 2007.
+A two-disc Collector's Edition DVD and Blu-ray was released in 2007.
 Special features include an introduction and audio commentary by director Francis Ford Coppola, deleted and extended scenes, teaser and full-length trailers, and the documentaries "The Blood Is the Life: The Making of Dracula", "The Costumes Are the Sets: The Design of Eiko Ishioka", "In Camera: The Naïve Visual Effects of Dracula", and "Method and Madness: Visualizing Dracula".

-A 4K release was put out in 2017 using a new 4K scan of the original negative as the source.
+A 4K release was put out in 2017, sourced from a new scan of the original negatives.